 Substitutes another word for a word in the text

 Omits a word

 Mispronounces a word (not a result of dialect; creates a nonword)

 - Self-correction (SC) — Self-correction occurs when a child realizes her or his error and corrects it.
-When a child makes a self-correction, the previous substitution is not scored as an error.
+When a child makes a self-correction, the previous substition is not scored as an error.

-- Structure (S) — -Structure refers to the structure of language and is often referred to as syntax.
+- Structure (S) — Structure refers to the structure of language and is often called syntax.
 Implicit knowledge of structure helps the reader know if what she or he reads sounds correct.